the-qoders-community/SharePoint-to-Azure-Backup/README.md

 # Installation

 Start by creating an Azure Active Directory application.
-Follow the steps in this blog  https://www.lee-ford.co.uk/using-flow-with-graph-api/ and make sure your application has 'Sites.ReadWrite.All' Graph Permissions.
+Follow the steps in this blog  https://www.lee-ford.co.uk/using-flow-with-graph-api/ and make sure your application (so not delegated!) has 'Sites.ReadWrite.All' Graph Permissions.

 <img src="https://github.com/Robert1976/SharePointBackup/blob/master/images/graph.PNG" width="600" >

 Make sure you save your TenantID, Your applications ClientID and your applications ClientSecret.
 You need them further on.

 Now create a new storage account in Azure.
-Create a new Blob storage container (this container will hold the SharePoint files) and a new Table.
-Make sure you remember the name of your storage account and write down one of your access keys (key1 or key2).
+Create a new blob storage container (this container will hold the SharePoint files) and a new table (this will hold references to the sites that will be backed up) and a new Queue.
+I named my blob 'sharepointfiles', my table 'sharepointsites' and my queue 'sharepointazurebackup'.
+Make sure you remember the name of your storage account and copy one of your access keys (key1 or key2) to a temporary note.
 Your blob should be a private blob!

-The next step is to import the first logic app.
+The next step is to import the first logic app: 'QodersAddSiteToBackUp'.
+This is a logic app with an HTTP endpoint.
+The endpoint is called by the SharePoint site design/site script.
+The template is saved within this repository with title 'QodersAddSiteToBackUp.json' It is a ARM template and you can import it in the same way as importing a Power Automate template.
+Navigate to https://docs.microsoft.com/en-us/azure/logic-apps/export-from-microsoft-flow-logic-app-template#deploy-template-by-using-the-azure-portal and follow step 1-9.
+At step 4 you should upload 'QodersAddSiteToBackUp.json'.

+In step 6 use the storage account name, and key1 or key2 that you have created and saved previously.

 Followed by configuring a Sitescript / Sitedesign -> Add-SPOSiteDesign -Title "Azure Backup" -Description "Add site to daily Azure Backup" -SiteScripts ab81b263-1f89-4c3d-9a2e-0d7479729787 -WebTemplate 0